Regulatory framework

 It is a social, civic and community organization, of a supportive nature, non-profit, private, autonomous, with legal status and its own assets, made up of the inhabitants over 14 years of age of a neighborhood, village or territory, which is They organize with the aim of solving the most pressing problems of their community.

-They are a plural number of people affiliated with both the Contributory, Subsidized regime and the poor and vulnerable population (linked), who have the right to receive services that promote their health and to use health services according to their affiliation system and demand them. , they will fundamentally ensure the quality of the service and the defense of the rights and duties of all users.
+They are a group of people affiliated with the Contributory, Subsidized, and Poor and Vulnerable (linked) regimes, who are entitled to receive services that promote their health and to use health services in accordance with their affiliation system and demand them.
+They will fundamentally ensure the quality of service and the defense of the rights and duties of all users.

-It is a georeferenced information system, with data on communities, systems, service providers and technical assistance providers.
-It allows the capture and processing of data, to facilitate planning, monitoring, analysis, generation of reports and decision-making actions.
-The use of SIASAR facilitates; i) Diagnose the situation of water and basic sanitation services in the rural territory of the country, ii) Support the planning, coordination and evaluation of the actions of the different actors in the sector, iii) Monitor the coverage, quality and sustainability of the services. rural water supply and sanitation services, iv) Record the performance of technical assistance providers, including their limitations in logistics, v) Measure efficiency and effectiveness of projects in the sector.
+It is a georeferenced information system with data on communities, systems, service providers, and technical assistance providers.
+It allows for data capture and processing to facilitate planning, monitoring, analysis, reporting, and decision-making.
+The use of SIASAR facilitates: i) Diagnosing the status of water and basic sanitation services in rural areas of the country; ii) Support the planning, coordination, and evaluation of actions by different actors in the sector; iii) Monitor the coverage, quality, and sustainability of rural water supply and sanitation services; iv) Record the performance of technical assistance providers, including their logistical limitations; and v) Measure the efficiency and effectiveness of projects in the sector.

 In 1955 the aqueduct was separated from the tram and joined the sewer system, creating the Bogotá Aqueduct and Sewer Company -EAAB-, through agreement 105 of the city's Administrative Council.
 The development of studies to bring more water began. to Bogotá and began construction of the Tibitoc treatment plant, which was completed in 1959 with an initial capacity of 3.5 cubic meters per second.
 The 2 subsequent expansions now allow for a capacity of 10.4 cubic meters per second.
 This plant was the first large-scale system in the city.
 It is supplied with water from the Bogotá River that is pumped to the plant.